Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Groq if you need developers needing fastest possible ai inference at low cost.
-Choose Replicate if you prioritize developers wanting to quickly prototype with open-source ai models.
+Choose Groq if your daily work is mostly Developers needing fastest possible AI inference at low cost.
+Choose Replicate if your daily work is mostly API for running open-source ML models in the cloud.
 Groq scores higher in user reviews (4.5 vs 4.3).

 Groq